bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 3. Check your (or other organization members') SAML SSO status under `Members`.

    ![](/img/saml-status.png)

+* `SAML SSO IS ENABLED`: secure connection is active.
+* `SAML SSO IS DISABLED`: The org member most likely has not enabled SSO connection through the `Sign in via SSO` button in the notification email (Step 8) yet.

 {% include message_box.html type="info" title="What does the `x` mean?" content="
 If you click the `x` next to a member's name, it removes that member from all groups in that organization.